FernandoAlmeida2/FernandoAlmeida2/README.md

 <img src="https://visitor-badge.glitch.me/badge?page_id=FernandoAlmeida2.FernandoAlmeida2&left_color=green&right_color=orange" alt="visitor badge"/>

 Hello, I'm Fernando Almeida, a physics graduate and master who is currently pursuing a career as a full stack developer.
 In the early 2008s, when I enrolled the graduation in computer engineering, I acquired a strong interest for coding.
 I had a great experience studying the basis of software engineering, even though I didn't finish the course (about 5 semesters).
 However, I began to apply my knowledge to physics while working on computer simulations.
 That was a wonderful experience as well.
 I'm currently studying on a bootcamp training program for web developers (Driven Education) and I'm really excited in doing it!
-I'm Currently studying **React**.
+I'm currently studying **Node.js**.

 **Languages and tools:**